 The most recent available OWRB report for Lake Thunderbird reflects data collected during 2013.
-The OWRB report contained information regarding Chlorophyll- (Chl- ) levels in the lake.
-Chl- concentration is used to estimate algal biomass in lakes and other aquatic systems, and the OWRB report suggests that algae may have declined during 2012 and 2013.
-In the closing remarks section of the report the OWRB states that % 2012 calendar year represented the first year since 2007 that peak Chl- had been reduced, and 2013 represented another large reduction in peak Chl- from 2012.
-Significant nutrient reduction from the surrounding watershed, particularly in the Little River area is critical to bring Chl- within Oklahoma Water Quality Standards of 10 g/L.+(OWRB, 2014).
+The OWRB report contained information regarding Chlorophyll- $\alpha$ (Chl- $\alpha$ ) levels in the lake.
+Chl- $\alpha$ concentration is used to estimate algal biomass in lakes and other aquatic systems, and the OWRB report suggests that algae may have declined during 2012 and 2013.
+In the closing remarks section of the report the OWRB states that "the 2012 calendar year represented the first year since 2007 that peak Chl- $\alpha$ had been reduced, and 2013 represented another large reduction in peak Chl- $\alpha$ from 2012.
+Significant nutrient reduction from the surrounding watershed, particularly in the Little River area is critical to bring Chl- $\alpha$ within Oklahoma Water

+Quality Standards of 10 $\mu$ g/L." (OWRB, 2014).
 Improvements in the lake are more likely the result of operation of a supersaturated dissolved oxygen system which is designed to oxygenate the lakes hypolimnion that is normally without oxygen during certain periods.
 This oxygenation serves to preclude the release of sediment phosphorus, which the OWRB noted had been reduced following operation of the supersaturated dissolved oxygen system.

-Modeling of the watershed was completed by Vieux (2007) using the Soil and Water Assessment Tool (SWAT) model and by ODEQ/Dynamic Solutions, LLC in 2013 using a HSPF model in preparation of the Lake Thunderbird TMDL.
+Modeling of the watershed was completed by Vieux (2007) using the Soil and Water Assessment Tool (SWAT) model and by DEQ/Dynamic Solutions, LLC in 2013 using an HSPF model in preparation of the Lake Thunderbird TMDL.
 Vieux reported that the results of his modeling indicated that the largest phosphorus loads were coming from urbanized areas of Oklahoma City and Moore.
 The greatest sediment loads were coming from Moore, followed by Norman and then Oklahoma City.
-Vieux modeling further estimated that the average phosphorus loads being delivered from the watershed to the lake were between 18,000 kg/yr and 23,000 kg/yr (approximately 39,600 lb/yr to 50,700 lb/yr).
+Vieux's modeling further estimated that the average phosphorus loads being delivered from the watershed to the lake were between 18,000 kg/yr and 23,000 kg/yr (approximately 39,600 lb/yr to 50,700 lb/yr).

-The HSPF modeling completed by ODEQ / Dynamic Solutions for the TMDL estimated that the total annual phosphorus load delivered by the watershed in 2008-2009 was 23,087 kg/yr (50,878 lb/yr).
+The HSPF modeling completed by DEQ / Dynamic Solutions for the TMDL estimated that the total annual phosphorus load delivered by the watershed in 2008-2009 was 23,087 kg/yr (50,878 lb/yr).
 Calculated loading rates for sediment, CBOD, TOC, Total Nitrogen, and Total Phosphorus were all highest in the Upper Little River sub-watershed that corresponds to the City of Moore.
+The TMDL yielded similar results to Vieux's study.

-In 2008 the Oklahoma Conservation Commission (OCC) prepared a Watershed Based Plan for the Lake Thunderbird Watershed.
+In 2008, the Oklahoma Conservation Commission (OCC) prepared a Watershed Based Plan for the Lake Thunderbird Watershed.
 The OCC Plan establishes a framework for watershed management for the Lake.
 Additionally, the OCC contracted with the University of Oklahoma for a demonstration / education project utilizing low impact development building techniques that was completed on a neighborhood scale in 2014.

-2.2 Water Quality Standards
+2.2 Water uality Standards

 Lake Thunderbird receives protective Water Quality Standards in accordance with OAC785:45, which contains both designated beneficial uses and criteria necessary to support those uses.
 Uses designated for the lake include Fish and Wildlife Propagation, Public and Private Water Supply, and Primary Body Contact Recreation.
-The lake is also designated as a sensitive water supply.
+In 2010 the lake was added to EPA 303(d) list and was designated as a sensitive water supply.

-The 2014 303(d) list for Oklahoma shows that Lake Thunderbird is not maintaining the designated uses of Fish and Wildlife Propagation.
-Warm Water Aquatic Use for both Dissolved Oxygen and Turbidity, and Public and Private Water Supply for Chlorophyll-.
+The 2014 303(d) list for Oklahoma shows that Lake Thunderbird is not maintaining the designated uses of Fish and Wildlife Propagation - Warm Water Aquatic Use for both Dissolved Oxygen and Turbidity, and Public and Private Water Supply for Chlorophyll- $\alpha$ .